JetBrains/guide/site/tips/search-everywhere/index.md

   - ide
   - platform
 author: hs
+subtitle: >-
-subtitle: Use ⇧⇧ (macOS), or Shift+Shift (Windows/Linux), to bring up the Search Everywhere dialog.
+  Use ⇧⇧ (macOS), or Shift+Shift (Windows/Linux), to bring up the Search Everywhere dialog.
 You can search across Classes, Files, Symbols and Actions.
 thumbnail: ./thumbnail.png
-cardThumbnail: ./card.png
 video: "https://youtu.be/nzDgYoDgWGE"
 seealso:
   - title: Search Everywhere